 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company's short-term investments and convertible promissory note receivable earn fixed rates of interest in the range from 0.7% to 1.05% per annum and 2.00% per annum respectively.
-The Company is exposed to this risk on its long-term debt, which bears interest at a Canadian prime rate plus 1.25% per annum.
-As at July 31, 2021 and October 31, 2020, the Company had no hedging agreements in place.
+The Company's short-term investments and finance lease earn fixed rates of interest in the range from 0.7% to 1.05% per annum and 10.00% per annum respectively.
+The Company is exposed to this risk on its long-term debt, part of which bears interest at a Canadian prime rate plus 1.25% per annum.
+As at July 31, 2022 and October 31, 2021, the Company had no hedging agreements in place.